Choosing Between Types of Business Structures For Tax and Liability Protection

 In that case, Owen sets up an LLC, pays himself the same annual salary, and takes the rest as distributions.
 Owen doesn’t avoid California’s 1.5% tax and is subject to a gross receipts tax, but the LLC has less formality.

 That’s why it’s important to look at both types of entities through an economic analysis to see which offers the most advantages.
-And of course, the process of determining which of the types of business structures is right for your company involves careful consideration of government regulations for your particular industry.
+And of course, the process of determining which type of business structure is right for your company involves careful consideration of government regulations for your particular industry.

 The bottom line?
-Making the right choices up front can save you tens of thousands every year—and ensure that your translation of entrepreneur comes out more like “adventurer” than “risk-taker.”
+Making the right choices up front can save you tens of thousands every year—and ensure that your experience as an entrepreneur is more akin to an “adventurer” than a “risk-taker.”

 What Do We Do as California Estate and Tax Planning Attorney Specialists?